Passing the Sniff Test (1 Peter 2:11-12)

 "People don't have enough job training or employment opportunities.
 Drunks wander the streets.
 The same homeless people have been circling in and out of the shelters for the last fifteen years.
 Kids don't have anything to do to keep them out of trouble.
 Meanwhile, the churches keep right on existing, holding their services every Sunday.
 And it never changes anything.
 It seems pretty obvious to me that churches are not the answer."
 (From Sarah Cunningham, Dear Church)

-Then there's what happened with Ted Haggard this week.
+Then there's what happened with Ted Haggard.
 Ted Haggard is the megachurch pastor and evangelical leader who this week was caught in a sex and drug scandal.
 Although he's denied the allegations, he resigned from his church yesterday after an independent board found him guilty of "sexually immoral conduct."
 There were almost three thousand stories about this on Google News yesterday.
 One of the saddest articles to me was one in Forbes magazine entitled "A Look at Some Fallen Religious Leaders" listing six leaders American religious figures who lost their positions due to sexual misconduct.

 The question for me is: how do we live as Christians when the trust in the church is so low?
 How do we at Richview live and serve within the community when so many see the church in such a negative light?

-So we're asking how to serve in a climate of mistrust and cynicism toward the church, some of it deserved.
 To answer this question, I want to take you back to a group that faced cynicism and even hostility, and how the Bible said they should respond.

 Here's the situation.
 The churches we're going to look at were experiencing cynicism and even hostility because they were Christians.
 It was said that these Christians practiced murder, incest, and cannibalism in their secret meetings.
 This sounds completely off the wall, but you can understand where some of this came from.
 They called some of their meetings "love feasts."
 They talked about loving their brothers and sisters, and eating the body and drinking the blood of their Lord.
 The most serious charge was that they disturbed the peace and good order of the Empire.

 The situation got so bad that eventually the emperor of that day, the most powerful man in the world, used Christians as human torches at sporting events.
-The charges against them included disloyalty to the emperor; propagating unlawful customs, defaming the gods, and defying authority.
+The charges against them included disloyalty to the emperor, propagating unlawful customs, defaming the gods, and defying authority.

 Peter writes to these churches.
 One of his main goals is to tell them how to react to the situation they're facing.
 They were facing even more hostility and cynicism than we are facing.
 Up until this point, he's told them about the difference that the Gospel has made in their lives.
 Now, Peter transitions and begins to describe how they can live as Christians in a hostile world.
 This is a pivotal passage; the next couple of chapters are going to unpack what he says in these two verses.
 Up until now he's been primarily theological.
 Here, he begins to